Not sure how the Discovery Family Program works?

-Review the information below and then use some of the suggestions to develop a habit of reading together for 20 minutes every day.
+Review the information below and then use some of the suggestions to develop a habit of reading together as a family for 20 minutes every day.

 Another idea is to tie the reward to something in the story.
 For example, if you read 'If you give a mouse a cookie . . .' have cookies and milk when you're done.
 If you read Dr. Seuss' 'Green Eggs and Ham' fix green eggs and ham for breakfast the next morning (or at least the green eggs!)